awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 ## aws:createImage<a name="automation-action-create"></a>

-Creates a new AMI from a stopped instance\.
+Creates a new AMI from an instance that is either running or stopped\.

-**Important**
-This action does not stop the instance implicitly\.
-You must use the aws:changeInstanceState action to stop the instance\.
-If this action is used on a running instance, the resultant AMI might be defective\.

 **Input**
 This action supports most CreateImage parameters\.
 For more information, see [CreateImage](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateImage.html)\.